stfnhmplr/homebridge-synology/README.md

 homebridge-plugin for using Synology Diskstations with Apple-Homekit.

 #Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
-The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-denon) and should be installed "globally" by typing:
+The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-synology) and should be installed "globally" by typing:

-    sudo npm install -g homebridge-denon
+    sudo npm install -g homebridge-synology

 #Configuration